cms-dpoa/cloud-processing/standard-gke-cluster-gcs/README.md

-## Terraform scripts for a GKE Standard Cluster with an NFS disk
+## Terraform scripts for a GKE Standard Cluster with a Google Cloud Storage (GCS) bucket

 ### Prerequisites